 The only regret I have is that I did not get a chance to visit other classrooms to see the amazing things that they were doing.
 I heard about what they did from students the next day though and they sounded really great: building a catapult, building protection around an egg so it doesn’t break when it drops, coding with different robots (Bee-Bot, Code-a-Pillar, Code-and-Go Robot Mouse), and there was so much more!

-Don’t forget to let me know in the comments about your school’s STEM night, or share your favorite STEM activities!
+Don’t forget to let me know in the comments about your school’s STEM night, or share your favourite STEM activities!